A short Q&A with Yes No Maybe - Independent UK Lifestyle Brand and design house.

 So what is the Yes No Maybe Manifesto?
 What does it stand for?

-Yes No Maybe represets a lifestyle.
-Or you could call it an attitude, because that helps us trancend the physical.
-But I think that sounds like bollocks.
-But I have just undone deleting it —I want you to read it —as I do really mean it—even if it sounds pretencious.
+But I have just undone deleting it —I want you to read it —as I do really mean it—even if it sounds pretentious.
 So this attitude is rooted in the generation who are told that anything is possible—if you want it bad enough.
 It’s the DIY mentality encouraged by schools, MySpace, Independents the world over, All the social networking sites, Facebook, Flikr, You tube, Channel U—fact is, you can put yourself out there and get to work promoting yourself easier than ever before.
-And you can choose not to as well.
-Opting out is also an option —but not without curious regret for many.
-You can choose from more career choices than ever—girls as well —so that ‘Mum’ option isn’t a given any more either.
-There are thousands of further education options to choose from.
-More casual or open relationships.
-More morgage options.
-More travel routes.
-More Talkplans More drugs available, More bundle offers More Sneakers More ‘alternative suggestions’ My supermarket stocks 8 brands of Pesto.
-I don’t have time to feel bad about the ones I’m not trying—but theres always that pang of concern.
-Have I chosen the right Pesto for me?
-Toilet paper has even more options.

 Too much choice can be overwhelming—incapacitating even.